Do Lawyers Give Advances on Settlements?

 The advantage of a lawsuit loan over traditional loans is the non-recourse feature which means the funding company assumes the risk of loss if you do not win the lawsuit.
 Your personal assets are not at risk and a lawsuit loan does not appear on your credit report.

-Get $500 – $100,000 as soon as today
+Get $500 – $500,000 in as Little as a Single Business Day!

 We understand that if you’re applying for funding with us, you needed the funding yesterday.
-With your attorney’s cooperation, we can provide funding as soon as the same day you apply with us.
+With your attorney’s cooperation, we can provide funding as soon as the same business day.

-Yes, you need the cooperation and consent of the lawyer representing you in your lawsuit against the party whose fault caused you to be injured to be approved for a settlement cash advance.
+No, you need the cooperation and consent of the lawyer representing you in your lawsuit against the party whose fault caused you to be injured to be approved for a settlement cash advance.
 The funding company relies on your attorney to provide details of your case, including documents, for it to evaluate the claim and make a decision whether to approve your application.

 Getting your personal injury attorney involved in the process offers another benefit by allowing you to rely on the lawyer’s experience and knowledge about these types of financial products.
 The legal advice your lawyer can provide about settlement advances helps you choose a company offering the best interest rates and terms.
 A review of the funding agreement prepared by the settlement funding company ensures that you get best terms at the cost that you were promised.